chadblack/Inquisition2025/calendar.md

 READ:

-*
+* Nirenberg, David.
+2003.
+"Enmity and Assimilation: Jews, Christians, and Converts in Medieval Spain." *Common Knowledge* 9.1: 137-155.

-August 28 (Thursday) Procedure.
+August 28 (Thursday) Whither Convivencia

 READ:

+* Soifer, Maya.
+"Beyond *convivencia*: critical reflections on the historiography of interfaith relations in Christian Spain." *Journal of Medieval Iberian Studies*.
+1.1: 19-35.

+## Week 3: Procedure

+The Inquisition was bound by an extensive set of rules and procedures that were related to other forms of legal action and jurisdiction in the Spanish tradition.
+This week, we look at founding documents and procedures.

+September 2 (Tuesday): Procedure as Institution

+READ:

 * Homza, pp. 1-12.
 * Chuchiak, pp. 59-81.

-**DUE:**

-What are the implications of Inquisitorial procedures for establishing and finding "truth"?

-## Week 3: Procudures

-The Inquisition was bound by an extensive set of rules and procedures that were related to other forms of legal action and jurisdiction in the Spanish tradition.
-This week, we look at founding documents and procedures.

-September 2 (Tuesday) The Converso.
+The Converso.

 READ: